Myx Music Awards: Most awarded artist

 Sarah Geronimo and Parokya Ni Edgar share the record for most awards won in a single night with six each, in 2009 and 2012 respectively.
 Overall, Sarah Geronimo is the most awarded nominee in MYX history since the show's inception in 2006.
+Bold text indicates most number of awards that year.

 Myx Magna Awardee

 The Myx Magna Award is given annually to honor a music icon's exemplary contribution to the industry.